getify/Functional-Light-JS/manuscript/ch9.md

 ![`reduce(..)` with initial value specified](images/fig11.png)

-Alternately, you can omit the `initialValue` in which case the first value of the list will act in place of the `initialValue` and the combining will start with the second value in the list, like this:
+Alternatively, you can omit the `initialValue` in which case the first value of the list will act in place of the `initialValue` and the combining will start with the second value in the list, like this:

 ![`reduce(..)` with no initial value specified](images/fig12.png)